mitsuba-renderer/mitsuba3/docs/src/key_topics/polarization.rst

 - (**10-12**): :math:`\mathbf{s}_2` (diagonal linear polarization) as an RGB image.
 - (**13-15**): :math:`\mathbf{s}_3` (right vs. left circular polarization) as an RGB image.

 Currently, the Stokes components (:math:`\mathbf{s}_0, \dots, \mathbf{s}_3`) will all go through the usual color conversion process at the end.
 In spectral mode, this can be problematic as Stokes vectors for different wavelengths will be integrated against XYZ sensitivity curves and finally converted to RGB colors (while still being signed quantities).
-This is likely not ideal for all applications, so alternatively we suggest to render images at fixed wavelenghts.
+This is likely not ideal for all applications, so alternatively we suggest to render images at fixed wavelengths.
 This can be achieved for instance by constructing scenes carefully s.t. only uniform spectra are used everywhere.
 Monochromatic or RGB rendering modes can be a useful tool here as these use "raw" floating point inputs and outputs.
 In comparison, spectral modes use an upsampling step to determine plausible spectra based on input RGB values which might not work as expected.

 Internally, the Stokes integrator has to perform a last coordinate frame rotation to make sure the Stokes vector is saved in a consistent format, where its reference basis is aligned with the horizontal axis of the camera frame: